 Combine the meatballs and marinara sauce with your spaghetti squash and top with vegan parmesan cheese and fresh herbs as desired, then dig in!

-Serve this recipe with your favorite Trifecta A La Carte mushrooms to increase fiber content and keep you stomach and body happy.
+Serve this recipe with your favorite Trifecta A La Carte mushrooms to increase fiber content and keep your stomach and body happy.

-Consuming a nutritionally balanced plant-based vegan diet can sometimes requires a bit of effort.
+Consuming a nutritionally balanced plant-based vegan diet can sometimes require a bit of effort.
 Be sure to prioritize an intentionally stocked pantry and fridge with variety and value.